Two short You Tube videos: personal messages of "Why I am Unitarian Universalist:"

 Apparently, another reason for denying tax exempt status is the lack of

-public meetings.
+meetings open to the public.
 The Comptroller denied certification for a

 New Age group and a Wiccan group because their

 services were closed to the public.
 It appears that the government is